turbot/powerpipe-docs/docs/reference/cli/query.md

 powerpipe query run "select * from aws_account" --share
 ```

-Run a query and upload a snapshot with `anyone_with_link` visibility to specific workspace.
+Run a query and upload a snapshot with `anyone_with_link` visibility to a specific workspace.
 ```bash
 powerpipe query run ec2_instance_in_vpc --share  --snapshot-location vandelay-industries/latex
 ```